Why Do Travel Professionals Make the Move To Broking?

 TAANZ has been quoted as saying that Brokers were a good response to the changing industry.
 “Sometimes they can have direct contact with people who cannot make it into the agency, providing them with that human touch and that is what we do really well in our industry.
 Why should we be constrained by bricks and mortar?”

 This trend is not only represented in New Zealand but across the world.

 Travel Brokers have essentially forsaken the security of a regular salary for the freedom of self-employment.
-Some have built up loyal and enduring client bases over their years in the travel industry and make the change in the knowledge they will fare no worse financially than they did as a paid employee, whilst others embark on the exciting challenge of developing a client base from scratch.
+Some have built up loyal and enduring client bases over their years in the travel industry and make the change in the knowledge they will fare no worse financially, in fact usually substantially better, than they did as a paid employee, whilst others embark on the exciting challenge of developing a client base from scratch.

 Flexibility is key…

 The broking industry is well populated with female agents that have previously left the travel industry to start a family and have chosen broking as a way to balance their work and the commitments of a young family.
 Fed up with standard pay rates and inflexible working hours, women are shunning the traditional workplace and striking out on their own, building businesses that offer flexible working hours and favourable conditions.

 New Zealand women are becoming self-employed at twice the rate of men, according to research, which has found that they’re often motivated to leave paid jobs and work for themselves to achieve flexibility and manage their work and home commitments.